armory/documentation/_operator_reference/artifact.md

 - `username`: Git username
 - `password`: Git password.
 Supports encrypted value.
-- `usernamePasswordFile`: File containing "username:password" to use for Git authentication
+- `usernamePasswordFile`: File containing "username:password" to use for Git authentication.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
 - `token`:  Git token.
 Supports encrypted value.
 - `tokenFile`: File containing a Git authentication token.
 File needs to be present on the machine running Spinnaker.
 Supports encrypted file.
 - `sshPrivateKeyFilePath`: Path to the ssh private key in PEM format.
 File needs to be present on the machine running Spinnaker.
 Supports encrypted file.